arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 1

-This project makes use of a HuskyLens—a remarkable piece of equipment which can, out of the box, conduct a number of image recognitions including faces, objects, colors, and line following.
+This project makes use of a HuskyLensï¿½a remarkable piece of equipment which can, out of the box, conduct a number of image recognitions including faces, objects, colors, and line following.
 When you open your HuskyLens the first thing you should do is update the firmware as the chances are it is not on the latest version.
-The HuskyLens wiki document has links to everything you need—in Windows you:
+The HuskyLens wiki document has links to everything you needï¿½in Windows you:

 - download the latest firmware;
 - download and install a USB to UART driver so your computer can communicate with the lens; and
 - download the K-Flash software and use it to install the firmware on the HuskyLens.

-The process takes 5–10 minutes and only has to be done once.
+The process takes 5ï¿½10 minutes and only has to be done once.
 It is much easier on a Windows computer than a Mac or Linux computer, so as a one-off it may be worth borrowing a friend's computer for the process or exploring the use of a Windows Virtual Machine.
 It is possible with a Mac as well, so if you don't have access to a Windows computer you will get through with perseverance.

 Once we have the HuskyLens updated we have two things to do: we need to train it to recognize a face, and we need to have it tell Python that it has done so.
 To connect the HuskyLens to the Pico we are again using the dual expander as we will be using the wireless adaptor later on.
 The HuskyLens comes with a 4-pin wire, so plug it in and connect the wires to the expander: